Online counseling: Medical uses and effectiveness

-Although there is some preliminary support for the possibility that online counseling may help populations that otherwise underutilize traditional in-office counseling, the question of the effectiveness and appropriateness of online counseling has not been resolved.
+Although preliminary evidence suggest that online counseling may help populations that tend to underutilize traditional in-office counseling, questions regarding its overall effectiveness and appropriateness still has not been resolved.

 Mental health

-Research from G.S.
-Stofle suggests that online counseling would benefit people functioning at a moderately high level.
-J. Suler suggests that people functioning at a particularly high level, and who are well-educated and are artistically inclined, may benefit the most from using text-based online counseling to as a complement to ongoing psychotherapy.
-Severe situations, such as suicidal ideation or a psychotic episode, might be better served by traditional face-to-face methods, although further research may prove otherwise.
+Research by G.S.
+Stofle suggests that online counseling may be beneficial for individuals functioning at a moderately high level.
+Similarly, J. Suler suggests that people functioning at a particularly high level, and who are well-educated and artistically inclined, may benefit the most from using text-based online counseling as a complement to ongoing psychotherapy.
+However, severe mental health situations, such as suicidal ideation or a psychotic episode, may require traditional face-to-face interventions for safety and clinical appropriateness, although further research may prove otherwise.

-Cohen and Kerr conducted a study on the effectiveness of online therapy for treatment of anxiety disorders in students and found that there was no difference in the level of change for the two modes as measured by the State-Trait Anxiety Inventory.
+Cohen and Kerr conducted a study on the effectiveness of online therapy for treatment of anxiety disorders among university students and found no significant differences in treatment outcomes between online and in-person modalities, as measured by the State-Trait Anxiety Inventory.

-As the main goal of counseling is to alleviate the distress, anxiety or concerns experienced by a client when he or she enters therapy, online counseling has strong efficacy under that definition.
-Research has come to show that the effects and benefits online counseling has to offer is equivalent or comparable to in-person counseling.
-This suggests that therapeutic effects can be available to patients without having to go into the office, wait in a waiting room, or even leave the home.
-Client satisfaction surveys have demonstrated a high level of client satisfaction with online counseling, while the providers sometimes demonstrate lower satisfaction with distance methods.
+As the main goal of counseling is to alleviate the distress, anxiety or concerns experienced by a client when entering therapy, online counseling demonstrates strong efficacy under that definition.
+Research has come to show that the effects and benefits online counseling has to offer is equivalent or comparable to those of in-person counseling.
+This suggests that therapeutic effects can be available to patients without requiring clients to travel to an office, wait in a waiting room, or leave the comfort of their home.
+Client satisfaction surveys have also demonstrated a generally high client satisfaction with online counseling, although the providers sometimes demonstrate lower satisfaction with distance methods.

 Nutrition counseling

-Nutrition counseling specific to conditions is available by many consultants online using Skype or another face-to-face program.
-This is especially effective for people with a busy work schedule, and others who cannot make it to an office regularly.
-Online consulting for imbalances in blood lipid levels, blood sugar regulation, and other health conditions make it easier to manage when using nutritional approaches.
+Nutrition counseling addresses specific health concerns, such as dietary habits and nutrient intake.
+Many consultants offer their services online through Skype or other digital face-to-face tools.
+This approach can be effective for individuals with a busy work schedule, and others who cannot make it to an office regularly.
+Online nutrition counseling may support the management of conditions, such as imbalances in blood lipid levels, blood sugar regulation, and other health concerns through nutritional approaches.

 Smoking cessation

 The effectiveness of real-time video counseling for helping people to stop smoking is unclear.
-Few studies compare the effects of video and telephone counseling on smoking cessation.
-There is current research that suggests web-based interventions incorporating components of clinically valid therapies, such as cognitive behavioral therapy, motivational interviewing, and acceptance and commitment therapy, can significantly reduce smoking rates for some cancer survivors, particularly those with a higher nicotine dependency.
-However, further research is needed to identify more predictors and moderators of engagement in these interventions.
+Few studies have compared the effects of video-based and telephone-based counseling on smoking cessation.
+However, current research indicates that web-based interventions incorporating components of evidence-based therapies, such as cognitive behavioral therapy, motivational interviewing, and acceptance and commitment therapy, can significantly reduce smoking rates for some cancer survivors, particularly those with a higher nicotine dependency.
+Further research is needed to identify more predictors and moderators that influence engagement and effectiveness within these online intervention models.